tobsdb/tobsdb/docs/schema.md

 The schema is the backbone of TobsDB.
-It defines the structure of the database and is required to connect to a TobsDB server when creating a new database.
+It defines the structure of a database and is required when creating a new database.

 # Schema.tdb

 `schema.tdb` (the schema file) is where the type declarations for tables and fields in a TobsDB database go.
-The schema.tdb file lives client side and is sent to the TobsDB server on the initial connection request.
+The schema.tdb file lives client side and is sent to the TobsDB server on the initial database creation request.

 ## Types